lekoala/silverstripe-flexslider/README.md

 This module provide all the requirements to use FlexSlider 2.6 in your website.

-Use the following code in your page
+Use the following code in your page:

     private static $has_many = array(
         'Slides' => 'FlexSliderSlide'